Same-sex marriage in the Faroe Islands: Passage in the Løgting in 2016

-Additional legislation and commencement

 Tórshavn City Hall, where the first same-sex marriage in the Faroe Islands was performed on 6 September 2017.

 The Faroese bill required amendments to Danish marriage law to be enacted by the Danish Parliament.
-A bill to this effect was introduced to the Danish Parliament on 8 February 2017, and had its first reading on 28 February 2017.
-The relevant parliamentary committee approved the bill on 4 April, and the second reading was held on 20 April 2017.
-The bill passed its third and final reading on 25 April 2017 by a vote of 108–0 with 71 abstentions.
-It received royal assent by Queen Margrethe II on 3 May 2017.
+A bill to this effect was introduced to the Danish Parliament on 8 February 2017, and had its first reading on 28 February.
+The relevant parliamentary committee approved the bill on 4 April, and the second reading was held on 20 April.
+The bill passed its third and final reading on 25 April by a vote of 108–0 with 71 abstentions.
+It received royal assent by Queen Margrethe II on 3 May.
 On 30 May 2017, the Løgting passed legislation exempting the Church of the Faroe Islands from the obligation to bless same-sex marriages by a vote of 18–14 with no abstentions.
-Subsequently, a Danish royal decree—formally required to give effect to the Løgting's initial decision of 29 April 2016—was issued on 12 June 2017 and published on 16 June.
+Subsequently, a Danish royal decree, formally required for the law's entry into force, was issued on 12 June 2017 and published on 16 June.
 Same-sex marriages have been available since 1 July 2017, the date the law came into effect.

 The first same-sex wedding in the Faroe Islands was performed on 6 September 2017 at Tórshavn City Hall between British couple Leslie Travers and Richard McBride.

-Equal parentage legislation
+Subsequent changes

 In December 2021, the Løgting passed two bills by an 18–13 vote guaranteeing equal parentage rights to married same-sex couples, including on matters relating to parental leave.
 Prime Minister Bárður á Steig Nielsen supported the bills, stating that "all parents should have the right to financial support".
 The laws went into effect on 1 January 2022.

-Marriages in the Church of the Faroe Islands
+Religious performance

 Opposition from several members of the Løgting resulted in the Church of the Faroe Islands, the state church, being exempt from blessing or officiating at same-sex marriage ceremonies.